rizwan-kh/rizwan-kh.github.io/content/posts/k8s-sa-imagePullSecret.md

 ## The problem with this approach?
-Not many that I can think of, except below ones:
+Not many that I can think of, except the below ones:
-* The deployment yaml are generally developed by Developers who doesn't need to know about this credentials
+* The deployment yaml is generally developed by Developers who don't need to know about these credentials
 * If there are a large number of pods in the namespace, then each manifest needs to be updated, whenever the password is rotated